 Woot woot!
 Its summer time 💃🏼

 I don’t know about you, but I have all things grilled and chilled on the brain.
-Which makes it the perfect time to break out this veggie-loaded pasta salad.
+I’ve been dreaming up all kinds of amazing salad recipe ideas…and this Veggie Pesto Pasta Salad is one of them!

-Pasta salads are summer staple in many houses and are an awesome way to keep veggies on the menu that goes beyond the typical veggie platters and tossed salads.
-They are easy to veggie-load and super simple to adapt to make your own (or use up whatever about-to-go-bad veggie you have kicking around in the fridge)
+Pasta salads are summer staple in many houses and are an awesome way to keep veggies on the menu that go beyond the typical veggie platters and tossed salads.
+They are easy to veggie-load and super simple to adapt to make your own (or use up whatever about-to-go-bad veggies you have kicking around in the fridge).

-This Pesto Veggie Pasta Salad recipe is a flavor bomb and super simple to make.
+This Pesto Veggie Pasta Salad recipe is a flavor bomb and super simple to make in just 15 minutes (start to finish).
 Boil the pasta, toss everything together, and done!
-The pesto brings all kinds of flavor to this easy summer recipe (use store bought or homemade!) without much effort and the addition of fresh mozzarella cheese makes this pasta salad recipe extra delicious.
+The pesto brings all kinds of flavor to this easy summer recipe without much effort and the addition of fresh mozzarella cheese makes this pasta salad recipe extra delicious.
+You can use store bought pesto to keep this recipe extra easy or up your veggie game by using a homemade version like this spinach pesto.
+This vegetarian pasta salad recipe is rocking tomatoes, chopped spinach, and basil already, but don’t be afraid to amp up the veggies with some of my suggestions below!
+And since this cold pesto pasta salad works with whatever pasta you like best, it is easy to make gluten free!

 Suggested adaptations:

-Need dairy-free?
-This veggie pasta salad recipe can easily be made dairy-free by leaving out the cheese.
+- Need dairy-free?
+This pesto pasta salad with vegetables can easily be made dairy-free by leaving out the cheese.
 Buy a dairy-free pesto (Trader Joe’s has a really good one!) or omit the parmesan cheese from the recipe included.
 Easy peasy and not so cheesy.

-You can use any kind of mozzarella cheese you’d like.
-I often buy the small mozzarella balls and cut those in half or buy a larger ball and cut that into a ½-inch dice.
+- You can use any kind of mozzarella cheese you’d like.
+I often buy the small mozzarella balls and cut those in half or buy a larger ball and cut that into a ½-inch pieces.

 Will you have some leftover spinach after making this pasta salad and don’t want it to go to waste?
 Check out How to Store Spinach (and keep it fresh all week long).